Product

 3. Display Ads

-The third example showcases Bing’s display ads – visually appealing advertisements that appear across the Microsoft Audience Network, including popular sites like MSN, Outlook.com, and Microsoft Edge.
+The third example shows Bing display ads, which appear across Microsoft Audience Network placements such as MSN, Outlook.com, and Microsoft Edge.
 These ads can take various forms, such as banner ads, video ads, and native ads, allowing advertisers to create eye-catching campaigns that capture users’ attention.

 Display ads on Bing leverage Microsoft’s extensive data and audience insights to target specific demographics, interests, and behaviors.
 As you can see below, the LendingTree banner ad that appears on the MSN platform leverages a static picture with a short, attention-grabbing title to encourage users to click their ad.